 Our founding partner, Rick Jones, regularly appears on the radio with Danny Bonaduce, where he answers family law questions from listeners.
-One Seattle father called in to ask what evidence he can use to get full custody of his daughter.
-He wants to know about text messages, Facebook posts, and the like.
+One Seattle father called in to ask what evidence he could use to get full custody of his daughter.
+He specifically wants to know about text messages, Facebook posts, and the like.
 Rick discusses how they can be used in custody disputes, for modifying child support orders, and more.

 The Caller Asks:

-“My ex is abusive to my daughter.
+Caller: “My ex is abusive to my daughter.
 She keeps sending me text messages that say that she can’t handle my daughter, that she doesn’t want her, and that she is going to give her up to the state.
 She also sent me text messages saying that she is going to sign custody over to me.
 Are these messages legal in court?”

-“Text messages are one of the most important ways to give the court a feel for what is going on in the home on a day-to-day basis.
-The messages, in addition to text transcripts, emails, or Facebook posts, can all be provided to the court as evidence.
+Rick: “Text messages are one of the most important ways to give the court a feel for what is going on in the home on a day-to-day basis.
+The messages, in addition to text transcripts, emails, or posts, can all be provided to the court as evidence.

 “However, this is not a slam dunk win.
 I wish it was as easy as just showing the judge the text messages, but there is a little more to it.